kenyansa/akan_names_generator/README.md

 Upon clicking the button, you get a text showing your Akan name!
 ## :computer: Technologies Used
  The project used HTML, css, Bootstrap and Vanilla JS.
- ## :telephone_receiver: Support and contact details
-Should you have any suggestions and ideas on how to improve the app, feel free to contact me through kenyansajustine@gmail.com. <br>
-Alternatively, reach me through: +254 70440 3225. <br>
-Code contributions are also welcome
 ### License
 Copyright (c) {2023} **{Kentech Products}**
 Licensed under the [MIT License](LICENSE).